ultraq/thymeleaf-layout-dialect/README.md

 	</html>

-The `layout:title-pattern` attribute is a simple string with 2 special tokens:
-`$DECORATOR_TITLE` and `$CONTENT_TITLE`.
+The `layout:title-pattern` attribute is a simple string that recognizes 2 special tokens: `$DECORATOR_TITLE` and `$CONTENT_TITLE`.
 Each token will be replaced by their respective titles in the resulting page.
-So, if you had the following content
+So, if you had the following content page:
-page:

 	Content.html